-At the end of 2024, the Find it.
-Fix it.
-Prevent it investor coalition numbered 70 investors with a combined £18 trillion in assets under management.
-For details of the collaboration, refer to the 2024 Find it, Fix it, Prevent it annual report.
+the end of 2024, the Find it.
+Fix it. revent it investor coalition numbered) investors with a combined £18 trillion assets under management.
+For details the collaboration, refer to the 2024 nd it, Fix it, Prevent it annual report.40 tead Group is in the Modern Slavery UK chmark and improved by one Performance in 2024, moving from Tier 4 to Tier 3 eting basic expectations).
+It disclosed king with the Slave Free Alliance and losed more in the Find it Fix it.
+Prevent it ions of the scorecard.